Siddiqui-Shahid/FocusFlow/README.md

 Below are prioritized implementation tasks with short acceptance criteria.
 If you want, I can start working on any of these and open PRs for review.

-- Persist jot-note when ending a session
-	- Acceptance: When a session is stopped and the user enters a distraction note, the note is saved to the `FocusSession` record and appears in session detail.
-	- Files to touch: `HomeView.swift`, `TimerViewModel.swift`, Core Data model (`FocusSession`), `PersistenceController.swift`.

 - Bottom-card hide/slide behavior while timer runs
 	- Acceptance: When a session starts, bottom presets/stats card animates down and hides (or partially hides) leaving the timer centered; when stopped, it slides back in.
 Animation should be smooth on simulator.
 	- Files to touch: `HomeView.swift`, animation timing constants in view model.